cliffano/tino/README.md

 `stitched` directory contains the original image stitched to its corresponding processed version.

 If the image orientation is portrait, the images will be stitched horizontally.
 If landscape, then vertically.

+FAQ
+---

+Q: What does this error mean on `colorization-siggraph2016` processing type?

+    /root/bin/colorize: line 13:     5 Killed                  th colorize.lua $1 $2

+A: I would love to have better debug information to figure out the root cause of the error.
+But given the limited error message, from trial and error I can only say that the error goes away if you reduce the file dimension.